Skip to content

 A strong anti-bullying culture is embedded in the school.
 The school also operates a robust system of logging / following up incidents.

 Pupils are encouraged to make choices.
-For example signing up for extra-curricular clubs, taking part in residential, volunteering to be a representative for School council or Equali tea group.
+For example signing up for extra-curricular clubs, taking part in a residential trip, volunteering to be a representative for School council or Equalities group.

 Pupils are encouraged to lead a healthy lifestyle this includes work on diet and exercise and health and hygiene in PSHCE, the benefits of staying active in PE and the limiting social media use in ICT.